Wood cutting Saw Blades

 These are a speciality blade the is designed to stack several blades together to perform a dado.

 They are more for the operator to cut repetitive dadoes, just to cut a few then it is better to make several passes, time consuming but much cheaper than buying special blades that may be only used occasionally.

 Dado saw blades for circular saws, are only for use with a table saw or a radial saw arm.

 There is a variety of blade sizes ranging from around 4” or 5” up to a very large size for commercial usage.

-But for the home woodworker the sizes will be concentrated on:
+The home woodworker the sizes are concentrated on:

 Saw Blade Care

-With use a saw blade will naturally become dull and require to be sharpened.
-If carried out by a professional saw sharpener and this will make the blade to carry on working again like new.
+With use, a saw blade will naturally becomes dull.
+It requires sharpening.
+If carried out by a professional saw sharpener.
+Then blade works again like new.

-If the saw blade has become very dirty then the recourse is to purchase some commercial blade cleaners and remove the material causing the problem.
+Also the saw blade is very dirty.
+Then recourse to purchase a commercial blade cleaner.
+Hence remove the material causing the problem.

 This can cause the piece being cut to be push at an angle to the saw blade this will allow a rubbing action and may even result in a kick back.